 A. General

-If a situation arises in which mutual agreement between either the Department and the Licensee, or the Department and an agency with substantive regulatory jurisdiction over a matter cannot be reached, the Department shall act as a facilitator in an attempt to resolve the issue.
-If the dispute is not resolved in this initial informal meeting, Licensee may request a second informal meeting in which both Licensee and the agency with substantive regulatory jurisdiction over the matter at issue can participate in an attempt to resolve the issue.
+If a situation arises in which mutual agreement cannot be reached between the Department and the Licensee, and/or an agency with substantive regulatory jurisdiction over a matter, the Department may act as a facilitator in an attempt to resolve the issue.
+If the dispute is not resolved informally in this manner, Licensee may request one or more meetings in which both Licensee and the agency with substantive regulatory jurisdiction over the matter can participate in an attempt to resolve the issue informally.
 If, after such meetings, a mutual agreement cannot be reached between the parties, then the matter shall be referred to the Division of Administrative Hearings (DOAH) for disposition in accordance with the provisions of Chapter 120, F.S.
 The Licensee or the Department may request DOAH to establish an expedited schedule for the processing of such a dispute.
 Any filing with DOAH shall state with particularity the specific project and geographic location to which the dispute relates.
 Work unrelated to the specific project and in areas other than the location to which the dispute relates will not be affected by the dispute.

 B. Modifications

-If written objections are filed regarding a modification, and the objections address only a portion of a requested modification, then the department shall issue a Final Order approving the portion of the modification to which no objections were filed, unless that portion of the requested modification is substantially related to or necessary to implement the portion to which written objections are filed.
+If written objections are filed regarding a Modification, and the objections address only a portion of a requested Modification, then the department shall issue a final order approving the portion of the Modification to which no objections were filed, unless that portion of the requested Modification is substantially related to or necessary to implement the portion to which written objections are filed.

 C. Post-Certification Submittals

-If it is determined, after assessment of a post-certification submittal, that compliance with the Conditions will not be achieved for a particular portion of a submittal, the Department may make a separate assessment of other portions of the submittal, unless those portions of the submittal are substantially related to or necessary to implement that portion for which it has been determined that compliance with the Conditions will not be achieved.
+If it is determined, after assessment of a Post-Certification Submittal, that compliance with the Conditions will not be achieved for a particular portion of a submittal, the Department may make a separate assessment of other portions of the submittal, unless those portions of the submittal are substantially related to or necessary to implement that portion for which it has been determined that compliance with the Conditions will not be achieved.

 [Section 120.57, F.S. and Rule 62-17.211, F.A.C.]